 The most obvious sign of misaligned eyes is when the eyes appear to be pointed in different directions.
 However, the following signs may be indicative of strabismus:

 Strabismus treatment options range from observation – through optical, prismatic, certain medical, and occasional exercise therapies – to eye surgery.
 In order to improve vision, the weakened muscles in the affected eye or eyes must be put to work.
 Several treatments may be used alone or in combination, depending on the type, severity, and cause of strabismus, including:

 Strabismus surgery is an outpatient surgery done under general anesthesia.

 There are two common methods to alter extraocular muscles.

-Our Doctors here at the Marietta Eye Clinic are proud to bring you the experience of a fellowship trained strabismus specialist who can diagnose and treat the multitude of eye misalignment disorders.
+At the Marietta Eye Clinic, we are proud to bring you the experience of fellowship-trained strabismus specialists who can diagnose and treat a multitude of eye misalignment disorders.
 If you have been told that you might need eye muscle surgery, research this process thoroughly and examine your options.
-For more detailed information regarding this eye surgery procedure, how to choose your doctor, risks of surgery and what to expect after surgery, contact us at 770-427-8111 to speak to a strabismus specialist.
+For more detailed information regarding this eye surgery procedure, how to choose your doctor, risks of surgery, and what to expect after surgery, contact us at (770) 427-8111 to speak to a strabismus specialist.

 When it comes to your eyes, nothing beats a face-to-face consultation with one of our eye doctors.
 Request an appointment to meet with one of our specialists.